rafifyusa/tdd-kata/README.md

  - Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.if there are multiple negatives, show all of them in the exception message

+## Calc Stats

+This time you're not given the steps, but a general definition.
+Can you extract unit tests from this definition??

+Your task is to process a sequence of integer numbers to determine the following statistics:

+    o) minimum value
+    o) maximum value
+    o) number of elements in the sequence
+    o) average value

+For example: [6, 9, 15, -2, 92, 11]

+    o) minimum value = -2
+    o) maximum value = 92
+    o) number of elements in the sequence = 6
+    o) average value = 18.166666